wang-q/sra/README.md

 ERP000565 ERA023479

-sf-2 is missing, use downloaded bam file.
+sf-2 is missing, although we can download the bam file from the 19genomes site.

 Grab information.